IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-overview.md

 ### $PlatformShort$ Treemap

-The $ProductName$ Treemap chart displays hierarchical (tree-structured) data as a set of nested nodes.
+The $PlatformShort$ Treemap displays hierarchical (tree-structured) data as a set of nested nodes.
 Each branch of the tree is given a treemap node, which is then tiled with smaller nodes representing sub-branches.
 Each node's rectangle has an area proportional to a specified dimension on the data.
 Often the nodes are colored to show a separate dimension of the data.
 Learn more about our [treemaps](../treemap-overview.md).

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"